paul-duvall/100-days-of-code/log-r2.md

 Today's Progress:

 Review:
-- Reviews AJAX, writing a blog article and making a simple API app on codepen
+- Reviewed AJAX, writing a blog article and making a simple API app on codepen
+- Posted second article on flexbox

 Learn:
 - Complete three algorithms on FCC!